-- 9.3 The Owner further covenants and agrees to indemnify the Covenant Holder in the amount of \$200.00 for each and every request by the Owner to a Covenant Holder to review, approve or assess any action of the Owner, or for a site visit for mortgage priority in section 30.5, prior to such review, visit or assessment and irrespective of whether or not the Covenant Holder grants the requested approval. - → If an administration fee under section 4.3 above is not feasible, a similar result could be achieved this section which provides that the landowner will indemnify the covenant holder.
-(Use one section or the other, but not both.)
+Holder in the amount of \$200.00 for each and every request by the Owner to a Covenant Holder to review, approve or assess any action of the Owner, or for a site visit for mortgage priority in section 30.5, prior to such review, visit or assessment and irrespective of whether or not the Covenant Holder grants the requested approval.

 - 9.4 The Owner is liable for any and all breaches of this Agreement, but the Owner is not liable for - (a) breaches of this Agreement which occur while the Owner in not the registered owner of any interest in the Land, provided that the Owner has received a Certificate under section 13.2; - → The owner is only liable for breaches that occur when he or she is the registered owner of the land.
 This section is necessary since the agreement is intended to bind all future owners.
-Prospective purchasers of the land should request that the covenant holder inspect the land before purchase to confirm the condition of the land.
+Prospective purchasers of the land should request that the covenant holder inspect the land before purchase to confirm the condition of the land. - (b) injury or alteration to the Land [or Covenant Area] or the Amenities resulting from natural causes, or causes beyond the Owner's reasonable control, including accidental fire, flood, storm, pest or fungal infestation, vandalism, trespass and earth shifting or - → The owner will not be liable for injury to the land caused by natural causes or causes beyond his or her control such as vandalism.

-- (b) injury or alteration to the Land [or Covenant Area] or the Amenities resulting from natural causes, or causes beyond the Owner's reasonable control, including accidental fire, flood, storm, pest or fungal infestation, vandalism, trespass and earth shifting or movement, but excluding injury or alteration resulting from actions of the Owner or any other person with the actual or constructive knowledge of the Owner; - (c) any prudent action taken by the Owner under emergency conditions to prevent, abate, or mitigate significant injury to the Land or Amenities resulting from natural causes, including accidental fire, flood, storm and earth movement; or - (d) injury or alteration to the Land [or Covenant Area] caused by the Covenant Holders exercising their rights under this Agreement. - 9.5 Without limiting the generality of sections 9.1, 9.2 and 9.4, the Owner: - (a) is solely responsible and liable for any loss or damage, or liability of any kind (whether civil, criminal or regulatory), in any way connected with the existence in, on, from, to or under the Land (whether through spill, emission, migration, deposit, storage or
+- movement, but excluding injury or alteration resulting from actions of the Owner or any other person with the actual or constructive knowledge of the Owner;

+- (c) any prudent action taken by the

+Owner under emergency

+conditions to prevent, abate, or

+mitigate significant injury to the

+Land or Amenities resulting from

+natural causes, including

+accidental fire, flood, storm and

+earth movement; or

+- (d) injury or alteration to the Land [or Covenant Area] caused by the Covenant Holders exercising their rights under this Agreement.

+- 9.5 Without limiting the generality of sections 9.1, 9.2 and 9.4, the Owner:

+- (a) is solely responsible and liable for any loss or damage, or liability of any kind (whether civil, criminal or regulatory), in any way connected with the existence in, on, from, to or under the Land (whether through spill, emission, migration, deposit, storage or otherwise) of any pollutant, contaminant, waste, special waste, or any matter that impairs the environment; and

+- (b) shall indemnify each Covenant Holder from and against any loss, damage, liability, cause of action,